sjmcculloch/smblogv2/content/posts/2020-06-02-dragonlance-reading-order/index.md

 ### The Companions

-aramon, Sturm, and Tasslehoff, on an innocent ship's errand, are blown thousands of miles off course by a magic windstorm and transported to the eastern Bloodsea.
+Caramon, Sturm, and Tasslehoff, on an innocent ship's errand, are blown thousands of miles off course by a magic windstorm and transported to the eastern Bloodsea.
 Caramon and Sturm are left for dead while Tasslehoff mysteriously turns against his friends...
 Back in Solace, Raistlin convinces Flint Fireforge and Tanis Half-Elven that they must make a perilous journey to Mithas, the kingdom of the minotaurs.
 Their task: not only to rescue their friends, but also to defeat the elusive Nightmaster.

 </div>